elskerin/unbound/README.md

 # run unbound server with configuration mounted from a host directory
 docker run --name unbound -p 53:5053/udp -v /path/to/config:/opt/unbound/etc/unbound klutchell/unbound

-# generate a root trust anchor for DNSSEC validation
-# assumes your existing container is named 'unbound' as in the example above
-docker exec unbound unbound-anchor -v
 ```

-Please note the following if you are using a custom configuration file:

-- `chroot` and `username` are not supported as the service is already running as `nobody:nogroup`
+Please note that `chroot` and `username` configuration fields are not supported as the service is already running as `nobody:nogroup`
-- `auto-trust-anchor-file` should be omitted or set to `root.key`
-- any additional paths should be relative to `/var/run/unbound`

 ### Example